erjank/teaching/README.md

 ## Teaching Practices

-This material can be read on its own, but will be more effective when delivered as an in-person class for up to two dozen people.
-We suggest that such workshops adopt these three teaching practices right from the start:
+We suggest that workshops based on this material adopt three teaching practices right from the start:

 *   Have a [code of conduct](/practices/#conduct).